Staging the home office will create that functional and organized space home buyers are looking for at this time.

-Once you've decluttered, depersonalized and cleaned your office space, you can begin the fun part of staging the home office.
-Your goal is to make your home appeal to the widest range of home buyers possible, and adding a home office may just seal the deal!
+Your goal is to make your home appeal to the widest range of home buyers possible.
+The addition of a home office may just seal the deal!

-Ambient light is a general, evenly distributed source of light that brightens up an entire room.
-Natural lighting is the preferred form of ambient lighting for any room in the house, so open the drapes or blinds, or remove window treatments entirely.
+Natural light is the preferred form of ambient lighting for any room in the house, so open the drapes or blinds, or remove window treatments entirely.

 If natural light is lacking, a ceiling fixture or floor lamps will brighten as well.
 You may need two floor lamps to balance the light.
-See lighting.

 Ideally, if you are expecting regular visitors, the desk and chair should be facing the doorway to the room when you are seated at the desk.
 A visitor's chair can be placed perpendicular to the desk.